fceek/US-Year1/README.md

 ## 2. Code habit

 **Structure** :
 ```
-Part 1 - Global varibles or test data input
+Part 1 - Global variables or test data input

 Part 2 - Program Main-body functions
          Output usually here inside functions using console.log

 Part 3 - Function calls(with some test data input)

-//Comments and explainations will be added if I have enough boring time
+//Comments and explanations will be added if I have enough boring time
 ```
 **specific structure may various due to specific situation*